lsug/lsug-website/CONTRIBUTING.md

 The server is a webservice responsible for providing the client with event-related information.
 You can view its API at https://www.lsug.co.uk/api/.

-Event information is stored in pm files in the [resources directory](server/src/main/resources/meetups).
+Event information is stored in `.pm` files in the [resources directory](server/src/main/resources/meetups).
 These files are written in a custom format inspired by the [Pollen book publishing format](https://docs.racket-lang.org/pollen/).
-The server parses and decodes the event files into protocol datatypes, then serves these to the client.
+The server parses and decodes the event files into protocol data types, then serves these to the client.
 It also queries [meetup.com](https://www.meetup.com/) to find the number of attendees for each event.

 # Local Development